theovidal/singro/README.md

 - Git, for version control
 - Golang 1.16 or higher with go-modules for dependencies
 - A C compiler and cgo setup
+- Node.js 14 or higher with either npm or yarn

 Clone the project on your local machine: